Flash Fill in Excel: The Ultimate Guide to Mastering Data Entry Automation

 Imagine you have a list of full names in column B, starting from cell B2, and you want to extract the first names into column C, starting from cell C2 (which includes cell C4).
 Here's how to do it:

 - Type the First Example: In cell C2, manually type the first name from the corresponding full name in cell B2.
-For example, if B2 contains "John Doe," type "John" in C2.
+Here's one way to look at it: if B2 contains "John Doe," type "John" in C2.

 - Initiate Flash Fill: Select cell C3.
 Go to the "Data" tab on the Excel ribbon and click on the "Flash Fill" button in the "Data Tools" group.
 Alternatively, you can use the keyboard shortcut Ctrl+E.